wandb/weave/js/README.md

 ## Known Issues

 - [ ] openai choices > 1 and "tools" not handled (function works though)
+- [ ] we always inject params.stream_options.include_usage in openai request, need to not send back usage chunk if user didn't ask for it.
+- [ ] handle all openai.images.generate formats, and images in inputs.
+- [ ] openai.images.generate token counts.
 - [ ] if a streaming op with streamReducer returns its iterator instead of iterating within the op, summary rollups won't work.